kepler-space/kepler-jetson/README.md

 ### 32GB Variant

-To build the image for the 32GB payload (default):
+To build the image for the 32GB payload (default, matches ECG hardware):

 ```bash
 # The 32GB variant is built by default